nebnamwen/buttonbox_c/README.txt

 The keyboard can be divided into multiple sections (up to 8), which can be assigned different layouts and colors (see above) and sounds (see below).

-instrument -- select the keyboard section and instrument to which
+keyboard -- select the keyboard section to which subsequent config clauses
-              subsequent config clauses will be applied
+              will be applied, along with (optionally) the instrument id to assign to this keyboard

-              value: an integer between 1 and 8
+              value: an integer between 1 and 8 (optionally, a ':' and another integer between 0 and 8) (an instrument id of 0 means to use the same instrument as the previous keyboard section)

 split -- the key at which to split this keyboard section from the next